sathya-pramodh/MultiInstanceLinux/README.md

 - `Shift+9` - Switch to Instance 9 and reset all others.

 # Configuration
-- All configurations can be done in config.py
+- All configurations can be done in config.py which is located in the .config/MultiInstanceLinux/ directory of your home folder.
 - A default config is provided and the script will rollback to it if it doesn't find the file in the working directory.
 - A new config.py will be created from the default config if a config.py doesn't exist already.